 The terms that are used to search Twitter can be changed in the tw.php script so no reprogramming of the Arduino is necessary to change what gets displayed.
 The keywords as well as what type of lighting they trigger can be changed in the wordSearch function in the .pde files.

-The fb.php script used to work with your friend’s status updates but as of 12 June 2009 you can no longer get a link from your Facebook page to get your friend’s status updates as an RSS feed.
+The fb.php script used to work with your friend’s status updates but since 2009 you can no longer get a link from your Facebook page to get your friend’s status updates as an RSS feed.
 If you previously the link to your friends status updates and were using a feed reader like Google Reader to view them then you can use that link here (still works for me at least).
 The notifications feed that’s currently available from Facebook will still work with it though.

 All code and design information is provided as-is with no guarantee or warranty, use at your own risk.
 Please share any improvements made to the design or code.
 If you have any questions feel free to contact me.